Wraparound childcare

 How much does wraparound care cost?

 Costs vary depending on the provider.
-You might be able to get some help with fees via Tax-Free Childcare or Universal Credit Childcare.
-You can check if you are eligible on the Childcare Eligibility Checker - Best Start in Life website.
+You may be able to get help with fees through Tax-Free Childcare or Universal Credit Childcare.
+You can check your eligibility on the Childcare Eligibility Checker - Best Start in Life website.
 However, there are no free places for wraparound care.

 What if there is no wraparound available in my area?